Dhruvi-Rana09/PRISM-Predictive-Retail-Intelligence-Stock-Management/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details. -->

 # CYFUTURE
-Demo of the PRISM-Predictive Retail Intelligence Stock Management
+Demo of the PRISM-Predictive Retail Intelligence Stock Management created for the Phase I evaluation of the cyfuture ai hackathon. consider the branch "behaviour anallytics" for this evaluation .